waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2024年01月11日 中国大陆
+Some people say that the fashion industry is bad for the environment, as it encourages consumers to buy new clothes all the time.
+To what extent do you agree or disagree.

 ### 2024年12月14日 中国大陆
 Art classes, like painting and drawing are as important as other subjects, so they should be made compulsory in high school.
 To what extent do you agree or disagree?